This sample demonstrates the use of the TIBCO StreamBase® CSV File Reader Adapter for Apache Hadoop Distributed File System (HDFS).

 src/main/eventflow/ folder.
 Select the Parameters tab and edit the

 HDFS_USER values to represent your HDFS setup to be able to access the required.

 In StreamBase Studio, import this sample with the following steps:

 From the top-level menu, select→ .

 csvto narrow the list of options.

 Select hdfscsvreader from the Large Data Storage and Analysis category.

 StreamBase Studio creates a project for this sample.

 The two CSV reader adapters start reading from their input files and sending tuples downstream.
-Look for total sales computed values in the Application Output view, and watch for line rejection warnings from
+Look for total sales computed values in the Output Streams view, and watch for line rejection warnings from